Podcast 9 February 2026

 Caitlin (33:08): I hear two two pieces here, like it's amazing to me that she's saying.
 I'm getting these double opinions.
 I'm trying to make my own decisions when I had the opportunity, I'll go back and check with both consultants, and yet she still feels like she isn't able to make good decisions, like her capacity of mind is not there, but I'm hearing clearly that it is improving somehow in this part of the story, that there is some processing going on, mentally, rationally, logically.
 What do you guys make of this section?

 James (33:49): Well, I agree.
-Clearly, she is doing more and more and doing admirably, and yet the feeling that she’s doing all that in is the one that says, I don’t have capacity.
-I can’t do this alone, and I’m vulnerable.
-I don’t have any help.
-And it’s it’s interesting to sit here from our point of view, and say, See that she’s doing an amazing job of getting informed, of getting multiple opinions, doing as much research as she can do.
-She’s doing incredibly
+Clearly, she is doing more and more and doing admirably, and yet the feeling that she's doing all that in is the one that says, I don't have capacity.
+I can't do this alone, and I'm vulnerable.
+I don't have any help.
+And it's it's interesting to sit here from our point of view, and say, See that she's doing an amazing job of getting informed, of getting multiple opinions, doing as much research as she can.
+She's doing incredibly

-Susan (34:34): It’s very moving.
-And listening to her process of flipping between following her instincts, doubting her instincts, leaning on others, and some sense that she shouldn’t be leaning on others.
+Susan (34:34): It's very moving.
+And listening to her process of flipping between following her instincts, doubting her instincts, leaning on others, and some sense that she doesn't be leaning on others.
 I had to make my own choices, even if I got different opinions.
-I’m also interested.
+I'm also interested.
 Did in the in the role of specialists here.
-I mean, they’re going to be the the evidence, part of the information she’s receiving and and I work with doctors a lot, and I know that they struggle within a conflict the whole time as well, in relation to their patients.
-So it’s not just the patient who is struggling, it’s it’s a very complex situation.
-And of course, Talia is going to turn to non specialists, isn’t she?
-She’s going to turn to friends, family and very often, when one is ill, if one has spread the word about that, people rush into support, and they also rush in with what they would do in the same situation.
-So let’s hear a little more about that from Talia.
+I mean, they're going to be the the evidence, part of the information she's receiving and and I work with doctors a lot, and I know that they struggle within a conflict the whole time as well, in relation to their patients.
+So it's not just the patient who is struggling, it's it's a very complex situation.
+And of course, Talia is going to turn to non specialists, isn't she?
+She's going to turn to friends, family and very often, when one is ill, if one has spread the word about that, people rush into support, and they also rush in with what they would do in the same situation.
+So let's hear a little more about that from Talia.

 Talia (35:59): What was really unhelpful was people trying to get me to see things the way they see them.
-And a really close friend of mine who’s very anti modern medicine, just kept telling me to go with alternative medicine, and I got this long sobbing message from her saying, don’t, just don’t, don’t, don’t have chemotherapy, don’t have these surgeries, and if you spend your last penny on alternative therapy, just do that.
+And a really close friend of mine who's very anti modern medicine, just kept telling me to go with alternative medicine, and I got this long sobbing message from her saying, don't, just don't, don't, don't have chemotherapy, don't have these surgeries, and if you spend your last penny on alternative therapy, just do that.
 That really, it really, really upset me.
 So I wanted, instead, I wanted to make up my own mind about this, and I and then, and then be supported for the decision I had made.
 So when I got her message, I just kept thinking, well, it is not your money.
-Is not your choice, and it’s not your body.
+Is not your choice, and it's not your body.
 And actually, if anything, it, it pushed me to actually go, all right, you know, sort it.
-I’m gonna do what I want.
-I’m not.
-I’m not saying that people shouldn’t have given me advice.
+I'm going to do what I want.
+I'm not.
+I'm not saying that people didn't give me advice.
 I i had some really very useful conversations, but I I often found that those conversations just got in my way, and they held me back from getting to where I wanted to get to, and what I found more useful was people supporting what I decided, and then helping me do that, helping me look into things and just to get on with what I wanted.

 James (37:39): Isn't this clear.
 It's such a testament to the role of the supporters, and points out just what a demanding and skillful role it is and needs to be.